MicrosoftDocs/visualstudio-docs/subscriptions/vs-tech-support.md

 ## Supported products

-Developer Tools such as the Visual Studio IDE and Azure DevOps Server will receive both mainstream and extended support through Visual Studio subscriptions.
+Developer Tools such as the Visual Studio IDE and Azure DevOps Server receive both mainstream and extended support through Visual Studio subscriptions.

-Non-developer products (such as SQL, Windows, SharePoint) downloaded from Visual Studio subscriptions are eligible only for mainstream support.
+Nondeveloper products (such as SQL, Windows, SharePoint) downloaded from Visual Studio subscriptions are eligible only for mainstream support.
 These products are only licensed for development environments to design, develop, test, or demonstrate applications.
 These products aren't licensed for production environments.

 Product level descriptions: Expand **Unavailable support plans**.
 If you see **Support plan cannot be used for support on the specified product (Code: 8)**, your support contract can't be used for the product version you selected.